 The Future of the PYD in Syria

 Turkey has long viewed the YPG with suspicion, seeing it as synonymous with the PKK.
 As did the US Counter-Terrorism Centre until 2014 (the link was abruptly removed and the text altered).
 US association with the YPG has done more to put Syrians off the group and its allies than anything else.
-As analyst Kyle Orton put it:
+As one analyst put it:

 The U.S.’s support for the PYD is sustained by a legal fiction—that the PYD is a separate entity from the PKK.
 It is not: the PYD is subordinate to the PKK command structure.
 As one fighter put it, “Sometimes I’m a PKK, sometimes I’m a PJAK [the Iranian branch of the PKK], sometimes I’m a YPG.
 It doesn’t really matter.
 They are all members of the PKK.”
 Understandable, then, that the U.S. arming the PYD upsets Turkey.
 But the PYD’s history means that the U.S. supporting it upsets many Syrians.